 Conclusion

 After assessing the benefits and disadvantages of both of these products, have you picked the ideal product for you?
-In our view, a pellet stove has many advantages over an electric heating system.
+A pellet stove has many advantages over an electric heating system.

-The most obvious issue is that a pellet burning stove is better for the environment-no need to worry about an unexpected power failure or short circuit.
+No power outages or short circuits mean a pellet stove is better for the environment.
 The wood stove won’t ever offer that circumstance.